rkxing/CycleGAN-tennis-to-baseball/README.md

 ## Method

-Original paper and implementation of CycleGAN found [here](https://arxiv.org/abs/1703.10593).
+We follow a typical CycleGAN architecture, following the original paper, visualized below:

 ![alt text](assets/architecture.png)

+Original paper and implementation of CycleGAN can be found [here](https://arxiv.org/abs/1703.10593).

+Our loss objectives are the following:

 #### Adversarial loss:
 $$